Mathpix/spectra-review-paper-competition/submissions/go-explore.md

 ---
-title: Go-Explore
+title: "Go-Explore: Reinforcement Learning Algorithms Tackling Hard-Explore Tasks"
-description: Go-Explore is family of Reinforcement Learning algorithms tackling hard-explore tasks.
+description: A new family of reinforcement learning algorithms, Go-Explore, surpasses all previous approaches on hard-explore Atari games by addressing detachment and derailment.
 author: Guy Leroy
 ---